 The hazards of seafaring in the 19th century are obvious when one considers the statistics from Derek Lundy’s book The Way of a Ship that records over 1,000 vessels were wrecked in the year 1861.
 Between 1874 and 1883 699 ships and 8,475 men were lost.
 In 1883 alone 121 ships as well as 2245 men met their doom.
 The following year a massive December gale cost 825 ships and 500 men.
 From 1900 to 1910, over 10,000 men serving on British sailing vessels perished.
 Some Borth mariners have no known grave but the sea, whilst others succumbed to disease and illness in foreign lands and their remains lie all over the world.

 The offspring of those who came to work with the railways, the lead mining industry or as canal cutters redirecting the Leri into the Dyfi, and settled in the village also became gripped by “sea fever”.
+One f the canal cutters was Evan Jenkins progenitor of the Jenkins family Elms House.
 Richard Collins 1791-1818, was a mariner who died at twenty-seven years of age, and is buried in Llandre churchyard.
 John George served for years on the Aberdyfi built brigantine the Xanthus.
 The two Pierce seafaring brothers, John and Thomas, served on the schooner Lorne.
 Arthur Lunt b.1848 was bosun on the schooner Cambrian in the 1870’s.John Hughes Oddy, son of the local butcher Thomas Oddy, passed as captain in November 1885.
 Thomas Bywater 1870-95 began his career as ships’ boy on the schooner Cambrian and later become mate on the Carnegie; his brother William 1865-1907, was captain of the Gatesgarth in 1891.
 John Bracegirdle, who lived at Frondirion, retired in 1914 after serving sixteen years in the Royal Navy.